Warroad, Minnesota: History

 Warroad was once one of the largest Ojibwe villages on Lake of the Woods.
-The Ojibwe fought a long and fierce war against the Sioux for the lake's rice fields.
+The Ojibwe fought a long war against the Sioux for the lake's rice fields.
 Occupying the prairies of the Red River Valley, the Sioux often invaded the territory by way of the Red and Roseau Rivers, a route that ended at the mouth of the Warroad River.
 This was the old "war road" from which the river and village derive their name.

-In the 20th century, the town had a strong commercial fishing industry, which gradually turned to sport fishing and tourism.
+In the 20th century, Warroad had a strong commercial fishing industry, which gradually turned to sport fishing and tourism.
 For many years, commercial boats provided regular service to the islands and to Kenora, Ontario, at the north end of Lake of the Woods.
-Warroad is known for the great fishing on Lake of the Woods.
+The lumber industry also boomed, bringing the Great Northern and Canadian National railways to town and seeing the beginning of one of the largest window manufacturers, Marvin Windows.

 Warroad is also called "Hockeytown USA" for its strong hockey tradition.
-The Warroad High School program has earned four men's state championship titles ('94, '96, '03, '05) and four women's ('10, '11, '22, '23) over 20 years, and has produced NHL and Olympic players.
+The Warroad High School program has earned four men's state championship titles (1994, 1996, 2003, 2005) and four women's (2010, 2011, 2022, 2023) over 20 years, and has produced NHL and Olympic players.
 No U.S. Hockey Olympic men's team has won a gold medal without a player from Warroad.
 Another important piece of Warroad hockey history is the Warroad Lakers amateur team, which existed from 1947 to 1997.

-Father Aulneau

-Warroad is the site of St. Mary's Church, also called the Father Aulneau Memorial Church, which commemorates a French Catholic priest who accompanied French explorers and soldiers in their search for the Northwest Passage and was killed along with several other people, presumably by Native Americans.
-The Aulneau Peninsula in Lake of the Woods is named after Father Aulneau.